The Seven Crystal Balls: Publication

 Now free from threat of prosecution, he continued to support his colleagues at Le Soir who were being charged as collaborators; six of them were sentenced to death, and others to lengthy prison sentences.
 Among those sentenced to death was Hergé's friend, Paul Jamin, although his sentence was commuted to life imprisonment.
 In May 1946, Hergé was issued a certificate of good citizenship, which became largely necessary to obtain employment in post-war Belgium.
 Celebrations were marred by his mother's death at age 60 in April 1946.

 Harry Thompson has described this post-war period as the "greatest upheaval" of Hergé's life.
 Hergé later described it as "an experience of absolute intolerance.
 It was horrible, horrible!"
 He considered the post-war trials of collaborators a great injustice inflicted upon many innocent people, and never forgave Belgian society for the way that he had been treated, although he hid this from his public persona.

 Leblanc's new magazine was titled Tintin at the advice of Sinave, who believed that this would help attract a wide audience.
 Adopting the slogan of "The Newspaper for the Young Aged 7 to 77", the magazine's logo featured the Tintin character himself.
 Inspired by the example set by Le Petit Vingtième, Tintin magazine was to be a weekly, centred on the eponymous hero.
 The Adventures of Tintin would be serialised two pages per week, accompanied by other Franco-Belgian comics.
 For the first time, the Adventures would be in colour from the outset.
 Hergé assembled a team of artists for the purpose, including Edgar P. Jacobs and Jacques Van Melkebeke, who became the magazine's first editor.

 Hergé continued at the point where he had left The Seven Crystal Balls, prior to embarking on Prisoners of the Sun, although both were published under the title of Le Temple du Soleil (The Temple of the Sun).
 Rather than re-serialising the story from its beginning, he began the new magazine with a summary of the story so far, presented as a press clipping.
 The magazine was an instant success, soon gaining a weekly circulation of 100,000 in Belgium and the Netherlands.
-The Seven Crystal Balls serialisation finally concluded on 22 April 1948, four and a half years after it had begun.
+Serialisation of The Seven Crystal Balls concluded on 22 April 1948, four and a half years after it had begun.